🌲

 Days 4-9: Vipassana

-The practice of vipasanna was taught on day 4, which translates to “insight” in Pali.
+The practice of vipassana was taught on day 4.
 The technique itself is a concentrated body scan, where the meditator begins from the top of the head and patiently surveys every part of the body going down to the toes.
-As the days progressed so did the depth and free flow of the technique.
+As the days progressed, so did the depth and free flow of the technique.

-On the day the vipasanna technique was introduced, we were instructed to not move from our seated position for two hours while practicing.
-In doing so, we formally take up the virtue of adhitthana, which translates to 'resolution' and signifies a firm mental determination towards one's goals, akin to an unyielding mountain.
-This Pali term embodies the Perfection of Determination, highlighting the essential strength of will required to successfully attain objectives.
+On the afternoon the vipassana technique was introduced, we were instructed to not move from our seated position for two hours while practicing.
+In doing so, we formally take up the virtue of adhitthana, which translates to 'resolution' and signifies a firm mental determination toward one's goals, akin to an unyielding mountain.

 The experience for me was brutal.
-I was in full on resistance, and began silently crying because of the pain.
-So much suffering and what felt like an uncontrollable reaction to the discomfort of the practice.
-In the later sitting, I found myself moving around a lot, and becoming extremely frustrated and annoyed with the practice.
-I recall having strong feelings of wanting to pack up my bags and leave that evening.
+I was completely resistant to what was happening in my body and mind, and began silently crying because of the pain.
+So much suffering arose from what felt like an uncontrollable reaction to the discomfort of the practice.
+In the later evening sitting that day, I found myself moving around constantly, becoming extremely frustrated and annoyed with the practice.
+I recall having strong feelings of wanting to pack up my bags and leave that night.

-— (Page 95, The Art of Living, Vipassana Meditation as Taught by S.N.
-Goenka by William Hart)
+— The Art of Living, Vipassana Meditation as Taught by S.N.
+Goenka by William Hart

 image

-Sensation became neutralized with embodied equanimity, and not due to platitudes or intellectualizing, but by the direct experience of annica: every particle of the body, every process of the mind is in a state of constant flux.
+Sensation became neutralized through embodied equanimity: not due to platitudes or intellectualizing, but by the direct experience of anicca: every particle of the body, every process of the mind is in a state of constant flux.
 Arising and passing away.
-There is nothing that remains beyond a single moment, no hard core to which one can cling, nothing that one can call “I” or “mine”.
-This “I” is really just a combination of processes that are always changing.
+There is nothing that remains beyond a single moment, no hard core to which one can cling, nothing that one can call "I" or "mine."
+This "I" is really just a combination of processes that are always changing.

 “When “you” (the surface self) notice the desirable effect of equanimity, your subconscious (which is where equanimity arises) also notices it.
 Thus, the deep mind gets trained away from the habit of resistance and into the habit of equanimity.
 This aspect of mindfulness training is actually a form of classical operant (or Skinnerian) conditioning.
 Continuous mindful awareness creates a feedback loop from which the primitive circuitry of the deep mind learns to perceive an immediate reward (less suffering and more fulfillment) associated with a certain behaviour (not interfering with the sensory experiences that they are producing).”